A stroke can affect the way your brain understands, organises and stores information. This is also known as cognition.

 Tips for family and friends

-Someone might need longer to respond or carry out a task, and this can feel frustrating if you're trying to help.
+Someone might need longer to respond or carry out a task.
+This can feel frustrating if you’re trying to help.
 Let your friend or family member do things in their own time.
-If there's something bothering you, explain the problem calmly and focus on what you can both do to make it better.
+If there’s something bothering you, explain the problem calmly and focus on what you can both do to make it better.

 Do therapy exercises with your friend or family member and think of ways to make them fun.
 Cooking a meal can be a good way to practise planning and problem-solving, for example.
 If progress is slow, it can be easy to think that things will never get better, so help them by celebrating all their successes, however small.